-With 15 years experience of communications, Thomas helps organisations take the plentiful and rich insights from narrative and audience research and practically apply it to their day-to-day operations.
-He develops values-based strategies for civil society to develop new narratives for social change rooted in their values and visions for the future.
+We want to help organisations take the plentiful and rich insights from narrative and audience research and practically apply them to their day-to-day operations.
+To do this, we beliece civil society needs values-based strategies to develop new narratives for social change rooted in their values and visions for the future.

-Thomas runs workshops across the world, trains activists to speak to the media and communicate on social media and supports the roll-out of innovative campaigns that make the case for positive social change.
+We run workshops across the world, train activists to speak to the media and communicate on social media and supports the roll-out of innovative campaigns that make the case for positive social change.

 “Anger is not sufficient to maintain motivation over time; you also need to have hope and to believe that you can make a difference.”